oricalvo/controller-di/README.md

 # What is controller-di?

-Writing prototype based controllers with Angular is an efficient technique but quite tedious.
+Writing prototype based controllers with Angular is an efficient technique but quite tedious. <br/>
-All dependencies must be copied manually from the controller constructor to the controller instance. oc-controller-di allows you to specify the dependencies as usual and they will be automatically copied into the controller instance
+All dependencies must be copied manually from the controller constructor to the controller instance. <br/>
+<strong>oc-controller-di</strong> allows you to specify the dependencies as usual and they will be automatically copied into the controller instance <br/>

 ## Installing